 Universal basic income is a simple idea that could have a radical impact on our society: give people enough money to meet their basic needs, providing everyone in the country with an income floor.
-Basic income could eliminate poverty, support entrepreneurship and creativity, and prepare us for a future where most jobs have been displaced by automation.
+Basic income could eliminate absolute poverty, support entrepreneurship and creativity, and allow every American to share in the prosperity that we have created together as a nation.

-Over the past year, universal basic income has picked up a lot of steam — countries around the world are now pursuing the idea, and there’s been a flurry of media on the topic.
+Over the past two years, universal basic income has picked up a lot of steam — countries around the world are now pursuing the idea, and there’s been a flurry of media on the topic.
 However, most people in the United States still haven’t ever heard of it.

 If we want to turn basic income into a viable policy solution, we need to change that.
 We at the Universal Income Project believe that raising awareness and support are the most effective ways to push forward basic income in the United States right now — an informed and supportive population will be key to passing any future policy.